wrightcameron/url-shortner/README.md

 ### Development

 Running this project for development or testing, its better to run each component individually or not in Docker.
+Mongo can be started individually with `docker-compose up -d mongo ...`.
 As the Flask back-end contains the most setup and testing view the readme in directory *./flask-webapp*.

 ## Prompt